swo/dbotu3/doc/source/distribution.rst

 of the OTU in each sample (where the constant of proportionality is the same for all samples)?

+For one special case, this likelihood ratio test also gives a more sensible answer that the :math:`\chi^2` test.
+If a sequence and an OTU are present in only one sample, a distribution test should not disqualify them from being merged: the data are perfectly concordant with the model that they are distributed "the same".
+The likelihood ratio test gives :math:`p = 1` in this case, but the :math:`\chi^2` test can give really low :math:`p`-values, often below the default threshold!

 Formulation of the null and alternative hypotheses
 --------------------------------------------------